High School Art Course Descriptions

 Studio in Sculpture & Ceramics

 This upper-level art course offers an opportunity for students who wish to create three-dimensional art.
 Students will explore the element of form using a variety of materials such as clay, plaster, wood, and metals.
 Students will also learn the methods of working with clay such as coiling, slab building, and throwing on the wheel.
 Final products will be displayed around the school and community.
 Students are encouraged to explore individual styles while producing a diverse body of three-dimensional work.
-A lab fee is required.
+Advanced Studies Course - SUNY College Credit available through ECC.

 PREREQUISITE : Studio in Art

-This course (previously titled Design for the Graphic Artist) introduces students to the principles of graphic design and visual communication.
+This course introduces students to the principles of graphic design and visual communication.
 Emphasis will be placed on the design-process using methods, strategies, and techniques to create original student artwork.
 Students will apply their knowledge of the elements and principles of design in order to strengthen their ability to visually communicate ideas.
 We will explore a range of design techniques using various art materials and software programs such as Adobe Photoshop and Illustrator.
 Students will analyze, critique artworks and learn about the origins of graphic design in the history of art.
 Students will be exposed to a variety of disciplines within the Graphic Design field, which include but are not limited to logo design, poster design, typography, packaging design, and illustration.
+Advanced Studies Course - SUNY College Credit available through ECC.

-PREREQUISITE: Studio In Art and/or Studio in Photography & Media Arts
+PREREQUISITE: Studio In Art or Studio in Photography & Media Arts

-In this course (previously titled Visual Presentations), advanced students will focus on portfolio development as they continue to develop skills in producing high quality works of art.
+In this course, advanced students will focus on portfolio development as they continue to develop skills in producing high quality works of art.
 Emphasis is placed on creating more complex visual statements.
 A wide range of materials and processes will be further explored, and students will have the opportunity to focus on a chosen subject or medium.
 The course is intended for advanced students creating a portfolio, but not taking the AP exam.
-A lab fee is required.

 PREREQUISITE: Junior/Senior level course - consultation with and permission of instructor, based on coursework student has completed and future plans.

 This course is offered to the advanced art student in the senior year.
-It is the equivalent to a one-semester college course in art, and culminates in the CEEB (College Entrance Examinations Board) Advanced Placement Examination.
+It is the equivalent to a one-semester college course in art, and culminates in the Advanced Placement Examination.
 Depending on student's performance on this exam and on college's policies, advance placement college credit may be received.
 An additional College Board processing fee is required from applicants.
 A well-presented portfolio and slides of student work are required for submission.
-A lab fee is required plus the fee for the AP exam and materials for submission.

 PREREQUISITE: Studio in Art, Studio in Drawing & Painting and one other basic or advanced art course relating to the student's interests and talents.